Table of Contents

 Before operating the system, it is always a good idea to test that everything is properly wired and configured.
 With the help of the Simulink (or PLECS) model below, the following test procedure can be used to check the behavior of the MMC bundle wired as a 9-level, 3-phase inverter.

-These basic models are designed to operate the boost converter and 3-phase inverter individually and in open loop.
+These basic models are designed to operate the MMC converter as an open-loop voltage-source inverter.
 The ADC blocks retrieve the analog measurements for monitoring.
-The PWM blocks, along with the tunable parameters, send PWM signals with the desired duty cycle to the power converter.
+The selected sampling technique is synchronous averaging (see PN258: Advanced sampling techniques for power electronics).
+The SS-PWM blocks implement the Sort-&-Select balancing algorithm in each arm individually.
 The relays of the grid-side panel are operated directly with tunable parameters.

 Test procedure

-An easy way to test an inverter is to operate it in open loop on a passive load.
-A DC power supply is connected to the DC input and three resistors in a star configuration are connected on the AC side of the converter, as shown in Figure 8 below.
+A simple way to test an inverter is to operate it in open-loop mode on a passive load.
+A DC power supply is connected to the DC input and three resistors in a star configuration are connected on the AC side of the converter, as shown in Figure 7 below.

 Sizing of the load resistors